geerlingguy/drupal-pi/README.md

 Now that the Raspberry Pi is set up and ready to go, you need to download this repository to the Pi, then run the included playbook to install and configure everything.

-  1. Download the `drupal-pi` project: `wget https://github.com/geerlingguy/drupal-pi/archive/master.zip`
+  1. Clone the `drupal-pi` project: `git clone https://github.com/geerlingguy/drupal-pi.git`
-  2. Unzip the project: `unzip master.zip`
-  3. cd into the project directory: `cd drupal-pi-master/`
+  2. cd into the project directory: `cd drupal-pi`
-  4. Install required Ansible roles: `sudo ansible-galaxy install -r requirements.txt`
+  3. Install required Ansible roles: `sudo ansible-galaxy install -r requirements.txt`
   4. Run the Ansible playbook: `ansible-playbook -i inventory setup.yml`

 After a few minutes, the playbook should complete successfully, and you should have Drupal running on your Raspberry Pi, accessible via `http://pidramble.com/` (make sure you [add an entry to your local hosts file](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file) for the Pi's address, e.g. `[PI_IP_ADDRESS]  pidramble.com`).

 If you want to change the version of the project installed, you can change `drupal_version` in `vars.yml`.
 As an example, if it's currently set to `1.2.0`, you can change it to `1.2.1`, which will update the checked out repository, and then run database updates, a config import, and a cache rebuild.

+## Updating your Pi (for future versions of Drupal Pi)

+If you need to update Drupal Pi, do the following:

+  1. cd into the project directory: `cd /path/to/drupal-pi`
+  2. Pull the latest changes: `git pull`
+  3. Update all required Ansible roles (and install new ones): `sudo ansible-galaxy install -r requirements.txt --force`
+  4. Run the Ansible playbook: `ansible-playbook -i inventory setup.yml`